alfmunny/Notebooks/english_notebook.md

 ## barge<a id="sec-1-39"></a>

-a flatbottom boat for carrying heavy loads > I'd gaze out the door at the traffic on the rivers: the little two-man fishing **sampans**, the crowded ferries crossing from one bank to the other, the **barges** bringing coal and gravel north from the upper Wu, the big white tourist boats slipping down the Yangtze toward the Gorges.
-[River Town](books/river_town.md) (P35) > Raw materials were carried to the works by **barge**.
+a flat-bottom boat for carrying heavy loads

+> I'd gaze out the door at the traffic on the rivers: the little two-man fishing **sampans**, the crowded ferries crossing from one bank to the other, the **barges** bringing coal and gravel north from the upper Wu, the big white tourist boats slipping down the Yangtze toward the Gorges.
+[River Town](books/river_town.md) (P35)

+> Raw materials were carried to the works by **barge**.

 ## gravel<a id="sec-1-40"></a>